jeffschwartz/preamble/preamble.3.1.md

 ```

 ## Installing Preamble
+To install the Preamble browser-based standalone spec runner on your computer (beginning with v3.1.0):

+1. From the [releases page](https://github.com/jeffschwartz/preamble/releases) download the standalone spec-runner for the version of Preamble that you are targeting.
-Whenever you want to create a new environment for creating and running tests just clone the repo into a folder on your computer and checkout the tagged version you are targeting (e.g. git checkout v1.3.0).
-That's it!
+2. Create a new folder on your computer and copy the standalone distribution file that you just downloaded to that folder.
+3. Make the folder you just created the current folder and **_unzip_** the standalone distribution.

 ## Run The Sample Test
-After you have cloned the repo and checked out the tagged version you are targeting, you can then run the sample test suite, *javascripts/sample-suite.js*, by opening the *index.html* file in your browser.
-The index.html file is located in Preamble's root folder.
+After you have installed the standalone distro (see Installing Preamble above), you can then run the sample test suite, *spec/sample-suite.js*, by opening the *SpecRunner.html* file in your browser.
+The SpecRunner.html file is located in the standalone distro's root folder.

 Running a test suite in the browser produces a report showing the results of running the suite.
 All suites and specs are presented as *links* and when you click on them Preamble will run them again and display their details, respectively.